 If you don't yet have Bitcoin or Bitcoin Cash in your wallet yet, you'll need to buy some.

 Bitcoin exchanges are available all over the world, allowing users to convert any currency into and out of bitcoin.
 Every country and region is different, so you'll want to do some research before choosing an exchange.

 For individuals in the United States, the BitPay app provides a simple integration with Glidera, and Coinbase allowing users to buy bitcoin directly from the app.

 Make a payment

 Making a bitcoin payment is fast, convenient, and extremely secure.

 To make a payment, you won't need to enter any sensitive card information.
-Instead, you'll simply send the payment from your wallet app using one of three methods:
+Instead, you'll simply send the payment from your wallet app.

 Scan the QR Code

 If your wallet is on a different mobile device, you can scan this code to open the payment in your wallet.
 Your wallet will lock in with the correct receiving bitcoin address and sending amount.
 Then make the payment.

 Open in Wallet